epurpur/pythonAPI/README.md

 * In the same section click on "Create my access token" button
 * Take note of your Access Token and Access Token Secret And that's all.
 The consumer key/secret is used to authenticate the app that is using the Twitter API, while the access token/secret authenticates the user.
 All of these parameters should be treated as passwords, and should not be included in your code in plain text.

+## **Python Wrappers for Twitter**##

+Perhaps "wrapper" is a better term for how to describe Twitter's python API, because the following examples are using python specific libraries to create code to "wrap" around the API to do various things.
+I will give examples with a couple libraries I have used, though there are many more.
+Don't hesitate to use another one you already know or like better than these!

+**Twython**